JeroenVanB/LAMAS/docs/index.md

 ### Strategy

-The GeedyKripkeAgent uses the kripke models to determine which card to play.
+The Geedy Kripke Agent uses the kripke models to determine which card to play.
 He is greedy, since he always tries to win the trick.
 Since a good strategy can become very complex (especially in a programming language), the rules are also presented in the graph below (made with draw.io).

 Possible strategies are:

 - When a player knows that he has the highest card of the trick suit, playing that card will often win the trick
 - When a player does not have a card of the trick suit, he can play a trump card

+The Greedy Kripke Agent has to make assumptions about the game in order to play a good strategy.
+The graph below one of the questions is "Does he have the highest trump card?".
+Using his knowledge about all possible trump cards in the game, the agent can make the right move.
+It is not always certain if the player has the highest trump card because he might consider it possible that one or more players still have higher trump cards.

 The guessing is a very important part of the game.
-Since the guessing takes place before playing any cards, the only knowedge that the agent has, are his own cards (and the trump suit).
-We still have to come up with a way to determine a good estimation.
-It seems likely, that we will create a rule, based on the average score of the cards in the hand.
+In the normal (non-simplified) version of the game a player can often win by guessing that he will not win a single trick.
+Players can actually receive bonus points when they guess 0 and the round contains more than 6 cards.
+When guessing 0 wins, the player has to switch to a whole new tactic which is not greedy.
+He has to make sure that he can throw away his high cards without ever winning a round with one.
+Since 'tactical guessing' results in rather complex behaviour we leave it as a possible extension for future work.
+However 'greedy guessing', guessing how much you will actually win, is implemented in our project.
+The Greedy Kripke Player has to make assumptions about the score of his cards based on the knowledge it has over the other cards and the current trump suit.

+TODO EXPLAIN GUESSING

 [![](greedy_kripke.jpg)Rules for greedy kripke player](greedy_kripke.jpg)